 The Exploratorium is a hands-on, educational museum for kids of all ages.
-Here you can visit hundreds of exhibits where you will learn things such as how electricity works, what causes earthquakes and how important everyday items are made.
+Here, you can visit hundreds of exhibits where you will learn how electricity works, what causes earthquakes and how important everyday items are made.

 Have you ever been on a real submarine?
 The USS Pampanito is one of two historic ships docked at Pier 45 in Fisherman's Wharf.
 This WWII sub went on six missions.
 The intact vessel was slightly modified and is now a floating San Francisco museum.